Philip Morris USA

-Philip Morris USA is the American tobacco division of the American tobacco corporation Altria Group.
+Philip Morris USA is an American tobacco company.
+They are a division of the American tobacco corporation Altria Group.
+It has been the leading cigarette manufacturer in the U.S. since the late 20th century.
+Its major brands include Marlboro, Virginia Slims, Benson & Hedges, Merit, and Parliament.

+The company was incorporated in New York City in 1902 as Philip Morris & Co.
+Ltd. In 1919 George J. Whelan, along with fellow shareholders Reuben M. Ellis and Leonard B. McKitterick, acquired the American division of the company and created Philip Morris & Co.
+Ltd., Inc. In the 1950s it introduced innovations such as the flip-top box and filters for cigarettes.
+In 1972, it became the leading cigarette manufacturer in the United States in terms of sales, a position it continued to hold.
+In March 2008, Philip Morris International was split from Philip Morris USA.

 History

 Creation

 The company's namesake Philip Morris was born in Whitechapel, United Kingdom in 1835, the son of a recent immigrant from Germany who had taken the name Bernard Morris.
 In 1847, the family opened a shop in London.
-The first cigarettes that Philip Morris made were in 1854 and were known as "Philip Morris English Ovals," a non-filter brand of oval-shaped cigarettes that were manufactured in very limited quantities until discontinuation in 2017.
+Philip Morris cigarettes were first made in 1854, known as "Philip Morris English Ovals," a non-filter brand of oval-shaped cigarettes that were manufactured in very limited quantities until discontinuation in 2017.

 Early years

 In 1902, Philip Morris & Co.
 Ltd. was incorporated in New York City.
 George J. Whelan bought the American division of the company in 1919 and created Philip Morris & Co.
 Ltd., Inc., along with fellow shareholders Reuben M. Ellis and Leonard B. McKitterick.

-In 1929, the company made its first cigarettes in Richmond, using an existing factory the company purchased.
+In 1929, the company made its first cigarettes in Richmond, Virginia, using an existing factory the company purchased.
 In 1933, this factory was racially integrated more than 30 years before the law required it.
 In 1938, the company offered preferred stock to ordinary buyers.

 In 1924, Philip Morris began advertising Marlboros specifically to women.
 The cigarettes had "new cork-tip filters housed in a flip-top box with a red roof design."

 Radio and television sponsorship

 In 1933, the company and its advertising agency, Milton Biow, searched for a "living trademark" to represent their brand, and chose Johnny Roventini, a midget bellhop at the Hotel New Yorker.
 Roventini called out the catchphrase "Call for Philip Morris!" in live appearances, and on the radio.
 The Philip Morris-backed radio programs, including, It Pays to Be Ignorant, The Kate Smith Hour and This Is Your Life, all began with the phrase "Johnny presents", and Roventini's "Call for Philip Morris!"

-From 1951 to 1955, Philip Morris sponsored the CBS sitcom "I Love Lucy", with Lucille Ball and Desi Arnaz pitching the product often, and Philip Morris controlling the content of the program.
+From 1951 to 1955, Philip Morris sponsored the CBS sitcom I Love Lucy, with Lucille Ball and Desi Arnaz pitching the product often, and Philip Morris controlling the content of the program.
 In 1955, Philip Morris became an alternate sponsor with Procter & Gamble, eventually bowing out altogether by the end of that year.